Terms & Conditions Emprof B.V.

 3. Emprof is not liable for any damages or losses that may be incurred by Employer or third parties as a result of negligence or misconduct of a candidate during the selection process or after Employer has entered into an employment contract with the candidate.

-4. Employer shall indemnify Emprof against third-party liability which is or could be directly or indirectly related to Emprof’s conciliation.
+4. Employer shall indemnify Emprof against third-party liability which is or could be directly or indirectly related to Emprof’s recruitment.

 Article 6 General conditions

-1. Employer is obligated to pay Emprof a conciliation fee if and once Employer and candidate have entered into an employment contract, irrespective of the job position.
+1. Employer is obligated to pay Emprof a recruitment fee if and once Employer and candidate have entered into an employment contract, irrespective of the job position.
 This also includes job positions not mentioned in the order confirmation.
+An invoice will be sent to Employer on or shortly after the date the candidate and Employer have entered into an employment contract.

-2. The conciliation fee (excluding value added tax) is a percentage of the gross annual salary (including holiday pay ,“13th month salary” and other emoluments) based on full time appointment.
+2. The recruitment fee (excluding value added tax) is a percentage of the gross annual salary (including holiday pay and, if applicable, “13th month salary”) based on full time appointment.
 The percentage is stated in the order confirmation.
-Employer is obligated to payment of the conciliation fee once an employment contract has been entered into.
+Employer is obligated to payment of the recruitment fee once an employment contract has been entered into.
 Employer will provide Emprof with a copy of the employment contract for administrative purposes.

 3. Candidates who were alerted to (vacancy/vacancies at) Employer by Emprof’s doing (in any which way) and go to Employer directly shall be sent back to Emprof.
 These candidates will be included in the procedure by Emprof in any case.
 In these cases subsection 1 of this article applies.